Messi leaves Barca boss Valverde lost for words

 "It happens to me sometimes, he does things that are not seen even from the crowd, every day is better."

-Although Clement Lenglet's second-minute opener was fortuitously cancelled out by Valladolid's Kiko Olivas 13 minutes later, Messi was able to inspire Barca.
+Although Clement Lenglet's second-minute opener was fortuitously cancelled out by Valladolid's Kiko Olivas 13 minutes later, Messi was able to inspire Barca against the visitors.

-Barca is two points clear of Granada and Atletico Madrid – the latter of which has played an extra match due to the postponement of El Clasico last weekend – after 10 games.
+Barca are two points clear of Granada and Atletico Madrid – the latter of whom have played an extra match due to the postponement of El Clasico last weekend – after 10 games.

-"We value very much what we do," Valverde said.
+"We value very much what we do," Valverde added.
 "We have in memory what we have done but we want to look forward and win this league.

 "It is not easy to take the games forward, Valladolid tied against Atletico and Real Madrid and it is not easy to beat them."